vrandall66/front-end-submissions-public/1710/mod-3/personal-projects/Natalie/after-2.md

 The calendar ID is assigned when a calendar is created and in order to allow intereection with the village calendar from app I need a back end to store the calendar ID and users associated with that id.
 I could also use a backend to store event card boiler info to make the app more interactive.
 I'm concerned that the scope of the project is too big and may need to be re-evaluated.

 #### Deliverables for next checkin:
+* TESTING
+* Prop Types
+* Just focus on having a single user
+* Add functionality to edit and delete events
+* Clean up the UI